A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Discussions and conclusions

 A few strategies for handling the toughness heterogeneity of rock in hydraulic fracture (HF) based on temporal averaging have been considered.
 Four measures were introduced in \eqref{approx_K_L1v}-\eqref{approx_K_L2v} and \eqref{approx_K_L2evp}-\eqref{approx_K_L2evm}, with the different forms being based on the toughness or fracture energy, and for the global and roaming averages.
 These measures were formulated to directly incorporate aspects of the process behaviour, or more specifically, the instantaneous crack speed.
 All those measures coincide for a constant toughness, while the fracture energy-based approaches have the advantage of being able to incorporate heterogeneous elastic constants.

 An in-house developed time-space adaptive solver allowed us to produce extremely accurate computations with a guaranteed tolerance.
-These four measures were compared with the maximum toughness strategy proposed by \emph{Dontsov and Suarez-Rivera} \cite{DONTSOV2021108144} in a variety of different fracture regimes for an impermeable rock with periodic toughness.
+These four measures were compared with the maximum toughness strategy \cite{DONTSOV2021108144} in a variety of different fracture regimes for an impermeable rock with periodic toughness.